-2) Pre-defence
+Pre-defence

-PhD candidates must submit a preliminary version of the thesis and present a pre-defence in front of their supervisor and co-supervisors and other members of the Board.
+PhD candidates must submit a preliminary version of the thesis and present a pre-defence in front of their supervisor and co-supervisors and other members of the Board about 2 months prior the final thesis submission.
 The supervisor will prepare a written report to be submitted to the Board before the pre-defence.
+The Board will nominate an internal reviewer who will read the thesis draft and provide comments during the pre-defence presentation.
 The Board evaluates the pre-defence and the supervisor's report and deliberates whether the candidate can be considered ready to submit his/her final thesis by the deadlines reported below.

-3) Final draft submission to the External Evaluators
+Final draft submission to the External Evaluators

-PhD candidates are required to submit the "final exam request" and upload the thesis draft for the external review; the external evaluators, professors/researcher from Italian and/or foreign institutions, are appointed by the PhD Board.
+PhD candidates are required to submit the "final exam request" and upload the thesis draft for the external review; the external evaluators, professors/researchers from Italian and/or foreign institutions, are appointed by the PhD Board.

-4) External Evaluators Report to the candidates and the PhD Board
+External Evaluators Report to the candidates and the PhD Board